aeternity/protocol/consensus/consensus.md

 - the version MUST match the `PROTOCOL_VERSION`
 - the signature must be a valid signature produced by the issuer of the previous key block
+- the sum of gas of transactions in a micro block MUST be lower or equal to the gas limit per micro block
 - ***TODO***: fill in missing rules

 Header [serialization format](../serializations.md#micro-block-header)